dao-xyz/borsh-ts/README.md

 * borsh x 3,973,669 ops/sec ±0.56% (243 runs sampled)
 * protobujs x 3,365,144 ops/sec ±0.45% (243 runs sampled)

-There is still some work to be done on allocating right amount of memory on serialization and improve overall performance on deserialization.
-JSON is fast in Javascript environments, since the JSON lib is heavily optimized in Javascript runtimes.

 # License
 This repository is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
 See [LICENSE-MIT](LICENSE-MIT.txt) and [LICENSE-APACHE](LICENSE-APACHE) for details.